nbird11/dining-philosophers/README.md

 # Dining Philosophers

-A real-time, visual simulation of the classic Dining Philosophers concurrency problem.
-This project provides an interactive way to observe the challenges of resource allocation and deadlock avoidance in a multi-threaded environment.
+This project is a real-time, visual simulation of the classic Dining Philosophers concurrency problem, providing an interactive way to observe the challenges of resource allocation and deadlock avoidance.

+> [!NOTE]
+> While this problem is traditionally used to illustrate concurrency in multi-threaded languages, this implementation uses JavaScript's `async/await` to simulate the behavior in a single-threaded environment.

 The simulation displays philosophers sitting around a circular table with chopsticks placed between them.
 You can see their status (thinking, hungry, or eating) indicated by the color of their border, and their hunger level represented by a bar.

 ## How to Run

 > [!NOTE]
 > This project is part of a larger monorepo.
+> If you want to see this project in the context of its hosting site, you can visit [https://nbird.dev/dining-philosophers](https://nbird.dev/dining-philosophers)

 ### Standalone Usage